Development and performance evaluation of a water-based liquid scintillator tracking detector with wavelength-shifting fiber readout: Development of WbLS

 \section{Development of WbLS}

 We developed the optimal WbLS for the WLS fiber readout.
 The requirements to the WbLS are as follows.

 \begin{description} \item[(1) High water fraction]\mbox{}\\ For a measurement of neutrino interactions on water, interactions occurring in non-water components of the WbLS contribute to background events.
 The acceptable level of such background depends on the uncertainties associated with neutrino interactions in these additional materials.
 The fluorescent materials, solvents, and surfactants incorporated into the WbLS in this study are all derived from hydrocarbon compounds.
 Thus, the background contribution can be constrained by using the SuperFGD, which shares the same structural design as the WbLS tracking detector but consists entirely of hydrocarbons.
 With this approach, the uncertainty in the background contribution is expected to be reduced to less than 10\%.
 Taking into account that approximately 15\% of the active volume of the WbLS tracking detector is occupied by WLS fibers and reflective materials, the minimum acceptable water content in the WbLS was set at 65\%. \item[(2) High light yield]\mbox{}\\ The WbLS tracking detector is designed to detect minimum ionizing particles (MIPs) with an efficiency greater than 99\% at each fiber readout.
 Assuming a hit detection threshold of 1.5 photoelectrons (p.e.) and accounting for optical attenuation in the fibers, achieving this efficiency requires a light yield of at least 8.1 p.e./MeV per fiber readout channel.
 To achieve a high light yield, it is essential that the emission spectrum of the WbLS matches the absorption spectrum of the WLS fibers.
-In the case of Y11 fibers, the absorption peak is around 430~nm, making spectral compatibility with the WbLS a critical design consideration. \item[(3) Long-term stability]\mbox{}\\ Neutrino experiments require stable data acquisition over several years in order to accumulate sufficient statistics.
-Accordingly, the WbLS must exhibit chemical and optical stability over extended periods to ensure consistent performance throughout long-term operation. \end{description}